Sajad-Laqaee/Sajad-Laqaee/README.md

-- 👋 Hi, I’m @Sajad-Laqaee
+- 👋 Hi, I’m Sajad Laqaee
 - 👀 "I am interested in the fields of neural networks, machine learning, and control in electrical engineering.".
-- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: email or telegram
 - ⚡ Fun fact: Everything will be alright in the end.
 If it's not alright, it's not the end.